Literature

 Putting together a curriculum

 Some starting resources: Great English Literature syllabus is useful because it's explicitly a self-directed curriculum and it's not just a list - it's the how and the why.
 The Great Books curriculum from St John's college is sort of the gold standard it seems?
 It's a lot.
 Also I'm very much incorporating A non-Western canon: What would a list of humanity's 100 greatest writers look like?.
 The Hardcore Literature youtube channel has a lot of 'how to read this book'.
+Some non-fiction and biography particularly: How I read by J Marriott.

 The list of books got waaay too long to be on this page.
 I might break it up into smaller sections but for now it's here.